 Gather ’round kids.
 First Sergeant is going to tell you a little story about how he had the lake all to himself one fall at Fort Benning and how he managed to hook the biggest, ugliest bass out there.
-This story will takes twists and turns that you could only find in the dusty pages of a dictionary found in a high school library (get it? cuz Millenials don’t use the dictionary…).
-Anyways, once again, I found myself trapped between lunch and my First Sergeant’s bedtime story.
+Once again, I found myself trapped between lunch and my First Sergeant’s bedtime story.
 Luckily he lived to tell you the tale.
 What follows is my First Sergeant’s guidance on why you should skip the deer and head straight for the lake this fall for some bass fishing along with his recommendations on how to catch them…

 So there I was…I admittedly got some strange looks as I walked into the gas station Saturday morning.
 Everyone else arrived right around 5 a.m., pulling trailers loaded with four-wheelers and other off-road vehicles; dressed from head to toe in camo and ready to hit the woods on the first day of deer season.
 I showed up pulling my Ranger boat, dressed as someone once described as “like Steve Irwin,” on my way to the Chattahoochee River to go bass fishing.
 When late fall rolls around most people are headed to the woods.
 Even the cashier, Michael, that morning was dressed in camo and ready to kill some deer.
 He admitted that he hadn’t been fishing since September.
 But, alas, this is my favorite season to chase bass around the local waters of Ft.
 Benning.
 Not only can you go out and get a trophy buck right now, but you can also catch a trophy bass.